 If new green growth emerges in the Spring and Summer then your orchid should recover.

 Orchid Leaves Yellow After Repotting

 The most common reason for orchid leaves turning yellow after repotting is due to transplant shock or planting in potting mediums that retain too much moisture.
-Yellow leaves indicates stress due to fluctuating temperature, humidity, air currents, levels of light or too much moisture around the roots.
+Yellow leaves indicate stress due to fluctuating temperature, humidity, air currents, levels of light, or too much moisture around the roots.

 Repotting or moving your orchid can mean a change of environment for the orchid which is at odds with its preferred conditions.